JSdc/adobe-kuler-clone/README.md

 • Color Theme Selection (hard coded, not a database like Adobe's)

+• RYB color selection (artist style) as opposed to RGB.

 This code was originally used as a color selection tool for a Three.js project, in order to color multiple shapes simulatenously, using colors that look good together.